Bryan38925/redditbot-repo/README.md

 ###### redditbot.py:

-Select which subreddit bot will be active in (default = "r/test")
+Select which subreddit bot will be active in (default = 'test'), will be active in r/test

 `a.subreddit('test')                                                                                                                                                            `